MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-cash-flow-overview.md

 *net cash flow* = *total cash receipts* – *total cash disbursements* + *liquid funds*

-The forecast can then be used as an internal management decision-making tool that helps you plan ahead and make important strategic decisions about the operation of the business.
+You can use the forecast as an internal management decision-making tool that helps you plan ahead and make important strategic decisions about the operation of the business.

-## <a name="see-also"></a>See Also
+## See also

 [Setting Up Cash Flow Analysis](finance-setup-cash-flow-analyses.md)
 [Analyse Cash Flow](finance-analyze-cash-flow.md)